-Market risk is the risk of being invested in the fixed income markets.
-The market value of the Fund's investments will rise and fall based on specific company developments and broader fixed income market conditions.
-Market value will also vary with changes in the general economic, political, social and financial conditions in countries where the investments are based.
+Market risk is the risk of being invested in the equity and fixed income markets.
+The market value of the Fund's investments will rise and fall based on specific company developments and broader equity or fixed income market conditions, including, but not limited to, war and occupation, terrorism, geopolitics, health crises, natural disasters, climate change and civil unrest.
+Market value will also vary with changes in the general economic, political, social, environmental and financial conditions in countries where the investments are based.